First-order phase-transition on dynamical Lorentz symmetry breaking system: Abstract

 \section{Abstract}

-A model of $N$ 4-component massless fermions in a quartic self-interaction based on the ref. \cite{gomes2022} is investigated in the presence of chemical potential and temperature via optimized perturbation theory that accesses finite-N contributions.
-We use the generating functional approach to calculate the corrections at one-loop to the effective potential of the model.
-The model introduces an auxiliary vector field that breaks the Lorentz symmetry in the presence of a temperature $(T)$, and of a chemical potential $(\mu)$.
-These thermodynamics quantities are introduced through the Matsubara formalism.
-Thereby, the one-loop integrals are modified and via the principle of minimum sensitivity, we obtain the gap equations of the model.
-The correspondent solutions of these equations define the vacuum states of the model associated with the background vector field.
+A model of $N$ 4-component massless fermions in a quartic self-interaction based on ref. \cite{gomes2022} is investigated in the presence of chemical potential and temperature via optimized perturbation theory that accesses finite-N contributions.
+We use the generating functional approach to calculate the corrections to the effective potential of the model.
+The model introduces an auxiliary pseudo-vector field with a nontrivial minimum and is influenced by temperature $(T)$ and chemical potential $(\mu)$.
+These thermodynamic quantities are introduced through Matsubara formalism.
+Thereby, the integrals are modified, and via the principle of minimum sensitivity, we obtain the gap equations of the model.
+The correspondent finite-N solutions of these equations define the vacuum states of the model associated with the background pseudo-vector field.
+In particular, one focuses on its temporal component that acts as an effective chiral chemical potential.
 We discuss the solutions of the four cases in which $(T = 0,\mu = 0)$, $(T \neq 0,\mu \neq 0)$, $(T \neq 0,\mu = 0)$ and $(T = 0,\mu \neq 0)$, where the effective potential is so obtained as a function of the background vector field, the chemical potential, and the temperature.
-The work demonstrates the persistence of second-order phase transitions in the finite-N improvement made on the finite-$N$ self-interacting fermions.
+The model shows the finite-N corrections generate first-order phase transitions on the self-interacting fermions for the case $N=1$ and the persistence of a second-order phase transition for $N \geq 2$.